verdaux/BookNotes/Impressors 5.md

 - [ ] You are a wealth of information.
 - [ ] I'm that song you skipped and later found out it was fire.
 - [ ] Made of 90% Bollywood lyrics
+- [ ] You are the words in every poem, I'm merely the ink.